apache/sling-org-apache-sling-app-cms/docs/reference.md

  - container - a container into which other components can be added.
 This is the most foundational component in Sling CMS allowing for component-driven content development
  - rte - a HTML based rich text editor using [wysihtml](http://wysihtml.com/) as the RTE
+ - textelement - a block level text element which can be run through i18n

 ## Form Components